awsdocs/amazon-msk-developer-guide/doc_source/msk-autoexpand.md

 # Automatic scaling<a name="msk-autoexpand"></a>

-To automatically expand your cluster's storage in response to increased usage, can can configure an Application Auto\-Scaling policy for Amazon MSK\.
+To automatically expand your cluster's storage in response to increased usage, you can configure an Application Auto\-Scaling policy for Amazon MSK\.
 In an auto\-scaling policy, you set the target disk utilization and the maximum scaling capacity\.

 Before you use automatic scaling for Amazon MSK, you should consider the following:
 +